Pyrdacor/Ambermoon/KnownBugs.md

 ## Aging is broken

-Each year the character age is increased by 2 instead of 1.
+Each year the character's age is increased by 2 instead of 1.
 So a character also dies twice as fast of age.
-Moreover when a character does of age the screen drawing is messed up.
-In general dying of age shouldn't have happened much as even one year is very long in Ambermoon and artificial aging isn't applied too often.
+This does not happen with artificial aging though.
+Moreover when a character dies of age the screen drawing is messed up.
+In general dying of age shouldn't have happened much as even one year is very long in Ambermoon and artificial aging isn't applied too often or not for long.

 *To be continued ...*